Gambit (novel): Plot summary

 Sally Blount's father, Matthew Blount, has been arrested for the murder of Paul Jerin, a chess master.
 Blount had arranged for Jerin to play twelve simultaneous games of blindfold chess at his club.
 Well into the contest, Jerin complains of physical discomfort and cannot continue.
 Shortly thereafter, Jerin dies of what tests show to be arsenic poisoning.

-During the contest, Jerin had been sitting by himself in a small library off the chess club's main game room.
-He had nothing to eat or drink except a pot of hot chocolate, brought to him by Blount.
-After Jerin fell ill, he was diagnosed by a doctor who was playing in the contest; the doctor called for an ambulance but Jerin died at a hospital.
+During the contest, Jerin sat by himself in a small library off the chess club's main game room.
+He has nothing to eat or drink except a pot of hot chocolate, brought to him by Blount.
+After Jerin falls ill, Doctor Victor Avery tends him.
+Avery is a chess player in the contest.
+Avery stays with Jerin until Jerin dies at the hospital.
+Avery is the Blount family doctor.

-Not only had Blount brought the hot chocolate to Jerin, he had washed out the pot and the cup after Jerin complained that he didn't feel well.
-Blount is charged with murder.
+Not only does Blount bring the hot chocolate to Jerin, he washes out the pot and the cup after Jerin complains that he does not feel well.

-The only people to enter the library where Jerin sat, other than Blount, were four messengers, who relayed the moves between the main game room and the library.
-The messengers apparently had no good opportunity to put arsenic in Jerin's chocolate.
+The only people to enter the library where Jerin sat, other than Blount, are four messengers, who relay the moves between the main game room and the library.
+The messengers apparently have no motive to put arsenic in Jerin's chocolate.

-Dan Kalmus is Blount's corporate lawyer, and represents Blount after he has been jailed without bail.
-Blount's daughter Sally is convinced, however, that Kalmus is in love with Blount's wife Anna, and that he won't be inclined to give Blount his best legal efforts.
-Furthermore, Kalmus' specialty is business law, not criminal law, and he might not have the needed background.
+Dan Kalmus represents Blount after he is in jail without bail.
+Blount's daughter Sally is certain that Kalmus is in love with Blount's wife Anna, and that he will not give Blount his best legal efforts.
+Furthermore, Kalmus' specialty is business law, not criminal law.